tada5hi/vuecs/README.md

 ---

-The next step is to init the `vuex` store and inject an instance of the `ProviderClass` to the store.
+The next step is to init the `vuex` store and inject an instance of the `NavigationProvider` to the store.
 The vue entry point could look like this:

 ```typescript